cauchy221/cauchy221/README.md

 # Hi there :wave:

 ### About me :blush:
 I'm a master student in MCDS (computational data science) program at Carnegie Mellon University.
 I did my undergraduate study at BUPT.
-I'm currently focusing on data science, deep learning and NLP.
-I'm also interested in full stack developing.
-This year I'm trying to gain more experience in Kaggle (please DM me if you want to team up). :raising_hand:

-This semester (Spring 2024) I'm doing style-controled generation as an independent study project, and efficient language models as a capstone project. :computer:

-I love music and I'm a 100% cat person. :cat2:

 ### Some tools I use :rocket:
 <p align="left">